NYUHackDays/Events/README.md

 Past Events (49 events!)
 ======

+- Programming with Duct Tape - hosted by Dev Bootcamp
 - Andy Wallace on designing and hacking Doodle Defense
 - How does Cyber Security work?
 Hosted by Dev Bootcamp
 - Build a web server and simple twitter application, hosted by Dev Bootcamp